Frc-dev/FrcBot/README.md

     ```

 - **Use it in-game** by sending a DM to **Frc** in osu!
   > _Note: If you don't receive a response, my computer might be off or the bot isn't running.
-Feel free to DM me to let me know._
+Feel free to DM the bot to let me know and I will read it._

 ---